-There has been a whole bunch of news happening with Magic: The Gathering over the last fortnight, fairly normal with a new release (in this case Ixalan), however there has also been quite a lot else happening and we thought it might be easier if we just put it all in one easy-to-read place for everyone.
+There has been a whole bunch happening with Magic: The Gathering over the last fortnight, fairly normal with a new release (in this case Ixalan), however there has also been quite a lot else happening and we thought it might be easier if we just put it all in one easy-to-read place for everyone.

 William Jensen has won the 2017 Magic: The Gathering World Championship event in Boston and $100,000 USD in prize money.
-In a intense three day tournament Jensen defeated some solid opposition to take the crown.
+In an intense three day tournament Jensen defeated some solid opposition to take the crown.

 William Jensen – Winner!
 (Photo courtesy of Wizards of the Coast)